NEWO-J/honeypot-tools/README.md

 cowrie start
 ```
 ### Benchmark
-I built this benchmark by obersiving the tactics of real-life malware dropper bots, this is the series of checks they run to determine if a host is worth proceeding with, or if its a honeypot.
+I built this benchmark by observing the tactics of real-life malware dropper bots, this is the series of checks they run to determine if a host is worth proceeding with, or if its a honeypot.

 initiate the script:
 ```